xapi-project/xen-api/designs/interprocesscomms.md

 Responsibilities of a service
 -----------------------------

-Dealing with duplicate messages simplest, preferred: ensure idempotency more complicated: journalling
+All services need to be able to deal with duplicate messages, if for example, they receive a message and then reboot.
+The simplest way to handle this is to ensure the requests are *idempotent* and simply execute the request again.
+In the event that idempotency is not possible then the service must instead use some form of *journalling* to record progress executing a request so that the processing may be restarted when the service restarts.
+To test the abilities of services to deal with duplicate messages, the switch shall have a special debug mode where it randomly duplicates messages.

-Only access the switch through the provided switch access library.
-No direct wire protocol access.
+All services must only access the switch through the provided switch access library, available in python and OCaml.
+No direct wire protocol access is permitted, since the wire protocol is considered *unstable* and will *change with zero notice*.

 Low-level design